gyulanemeth/bluefox.email/docs/integrations/index.md

 description: Explore BlueFox Email integrations for enhanced email control and real-time event tracking.
 faqs:
   - question: "What integrations does BlueFox Email support?"
-    answer: "BlueFox Email supports webhooks for real-time email event tracking, Supabase for routing authentication emails through BlueFox Email SMTP, Zapier for connecting with thousands of apps and automating workflows without writing code, and an open-source MCP server for managing your account through MCP-compatible AI agents."
     answer: "BlueFox Email supports four integrations: webhooks for real-time email event tracking, Supabase for routing authentication emails through BlueFox Email SMTP, Zapier for connecting with thousands of apps without writing code, and an MCP server that lets an AI agent manage your project directly."
   - question: "What can I track with BlueFox Email webhooks?"
     answer: "Webhooks deliver real-time notifications for email events including sent, failed, open, click, bounce, complaint, and subscription changes such as subscribe, unsubscribe, pause, and resubscribe."